Shared-Reality-Lab/IMAGE-server/preprocessors/openstreetmap/Readme.md

 ```

-5. Test with the request below to get sample result
+5. Test with the request below to get sample result, using either sample A or B.
+   Use sample A if you're okay with the default map size, and sample B if you prefer to
+   scale the map, by changing the value of the "distance" key.

+   A:
 ```
 curl -X 'POST' \
   'http://localhost:5000/preprocessor/' \